 Features

-- Non-opening windows ideal for bringing light and aesthetics.
+- Non-opening windows ideal for providing light and aesthetics.

 - Available in different materials such as clear or tinted glass.